hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 ## Implementation Modes

 Terraform Enterprise can be installed and function in different implementation modes with increasing capability and complexity:

-- _Standalone_: The base architecture with a single application node that supports the standard implementation requirements for the platform.
+- _Standalone:_ The base architecture with a single application node that supports the standard implementation requirements for the platform.
-- _Active/Active_: This is an extension of Standalone mode that adds multiple active node capability that can expand horizontally to support larger and increasing execution loads.
+- _Active/Active:_ This is an extension of *Standalone* mode that adds multiple active node capability that can expand horizontally to support larger and increasing execution loads.

 Since the architectures of the modes progresses logically, this guide will present the base _Standalone_ mode first and then discuss the differences that alter the implementation into the _Active/Active_ mode.